nkashyap14/Zettelkasen/Zettelkasten/Logical Log Replication.md

 - usually a sequence of records describing writes to the database tables at the granularity of a row
 	- For inserted row log contains new values of all columns
 	- For deleted rows enough information to uniquely identify row that was deleted (typically [[primary key]])
-	- For an updated row just enough information to uniquely idnetify the updated row and the new values of all columns that changed
+	- For an updated row just enough information to uniquely identify the updated row and the new values of all columns that changed
 ---
 Links :: [[Computer Science]] [[Implementation of Replication Logs]] [[Replication]] [[System Design]] Reference :: [[Designing Data Intensive Applications]]